TokenCLIP: Token-wise Prompt Learning for Zero-shot Anomaly Detection: Reproducibility statement

 \section{Reproducibility statement}

 We provide the dataset and baseline details in Appendices~\ref{datasets} and~\ref{baselines}.
 Ablation studies on the hinge loss coefficient $\xi$ and regularization loss coefficient $\eta$, as well as the threshold $\epsilon$, are included in Appendix~\ref{Hyper}.
+We provide more visualization in Appendix~\ref{Visualization}.
+We analyze the relation between subspace orthogonality and specialization in Appendix~\ref{Analysis on subspace textual orthogonality and specialization}.
+Appendix~\ref{Difference between subspaces} presents the difference between subspaces with randomly initialized learnable vectors.
 To offer more insight into TokenCLIP, we present a failure case in Appendix~\ref{Failure Case}.
-Additionally, we report category-wise results to facilitate fine-grained comparisons in Appendix~\ref{subset}. \textbf{The code will be made available once accepted.}
+We report category-wise results to facilitate fine-grained comparisons in Appendix~\ref{subset}.
+Appendix~\ref{appendix:details} presents the detailed theoretical analysis. \textbf{The code will be made available once accepted.}